 Federal Reserve Board Regulations require maintenance of certain minimum reserve balances based on certain average deposits.
-The Bank had reserve requirements of \$0.0 million as of March 31, 2022 and December 31, 2021, respectively.
+The Bank had no reserve requirements as of June 30, 2022 and December 31, 2021.

 The Federal Reserve's policy statement and supervisory guidance on the payment of cash dividends by a Bank Holding Company ("BHC"), such as FinWise Bancorp, expresses the view that a BHC should generally pay cash dividends on common stock only to the extent that (1) the BHC's net income available over the past year is sufficient to cover the cash dividend, (2) the rate of earnings retention is consistent with the organization's expected future needs and financial condition, and (3) the minimum regulatory capital adequacy ratios are met.
 Should an insured depository institution controlled by a bank holding company be "significantly undercapitalized" under the applicable federal bank capital ratios, or if the bank subsidiary is "undercapitalized" and has failed to submit an acceptable capital restoration plan or has materially failed to implement such a plan, federal banking regulators (in the case of the Bank, the FDIC) may choose to require prior Federal Reserve approval for any capital distribution by the BHC.